Medupi Power Station: Awards

 Medupi's GE Steam Power Systems was awarded a Global Project Excellence Gold Award at the 2016 IPMA Project Excellence Awards.

 Main equipment suppliers

 Alstom provided the steam turbines, whilst Hitachi provided the super critical boilers.

 Coal supply

 Medupi is supplied with coal from Exxaro's Grootegeluk coal mine, located north of the site.
 Eskom placed a contract with Exxaro to supply 14.6 MT of coal per year for 40 years.

 Power generation

 Construction timeline

-Completion of the first two units was expected by 2012 but various delays impacted progress.
-The first 794 MW unit (no 6) was commissioned and handed over to Eskom Generation on 23 August 2015.
+Completion of the first two units was expected by 2012, but various delays impacted progress.
+The first 794 MW unit (number 6) was commissioned and handed over to Eskom Generation on 23 August 2015.
 Units 5 to 1 was completed at approximately nine-month intervals thereafter.